yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     > **Note**: **DO NOT CLOSE AZURE CLOUD SHELL**.
 Use a different tab for the steps for creating a new PAT token.

-6. In Azure DevOps, click on the second to last icon on the top menu in the left-hand side of the screen, representing a user and a small gear icon.
+6. In *Azure DevOps*, click on the second to last icon on the top menu in the left-hand side of the screen, representing a user and a small gear icon.

 7. From the context menu, choose **Personal access tokens**.

     ![Selecting the player settings icon in the top menu bar](images/stepbystep/media/image132.png "Personal access tokens menu option")

-8. If the *Create a new personal access token* page has appeared, skip to the next step.
+8. If the *Create a new personal access token* dialog has appeared, skip to the next step.
 Otherwise, click on the **+ New Token** button.

     ![Forcing the 'Create a new personal access token' to appear](images/stepbystep/media/image133.png "Personal access tokens menu option")

-9. In the *Create a new personal access token* page, type in a descriptive name for the new token, and from the *Code* section, choose **Full** and **Status**.
+9. In the *Create a new personal access token* dialog, type in a descriptive name for the new token, and from the *Code* section, choose **Full** and **Status**.

     ![Creating a new PAT (Personal Access Token) in Azure Devops](images/stepbystep/media/image134.png "Personal access tokens menu option")

-10. In the *Create a new personal access token* page, click the **Create** button.
+10. In the *Create a new personal access token* dialog, click the **Create** button.

-11. From the success confirmation page, click on the **Copy to clipboard** button to copy the newly created PAT token to clipboard.
+11. From the success confirmation dialog, click on the **Copy to clipboard** button to copy the newly created PAT token to clipboard.

     ![Copying the newly created PAT token to the clipboard](images/stepbystep/media/image135.png "Success confirmation page")

-12. In Azure Cloud Shell, paste the PAT token and press **Enter**.
+12. In *Azure Cloud Shell*, paste the PAT token and press **Enter**.

 13. Type in the following commands to commit the changes made locally to the new repository: